gaberosser/qmul-bioinf/pipelines/README.md

 The entire URL can just be copied from the email.
 This will create a directory called `run_id`.

+The WTCHG facility typically run an alignment step on the raw fastq files (generating a BAM file), however this is not always generated following an appropriate pipeline.
+For example, the process for RNA-Seq does not used a gapped aligner.
+In practice, it is therefore often desirable to skip downloading these large and useless BAM files.
+This is achieved by adding the following flags to the `wget` call: `--reject bam,bai`.

 ### Barts Genome Centre

 Barts Genome Centre transfer data using [Illumina's BaseSpace](https://basespace.illumina.com/) web service.
 It is possible to download data directly from the web interface, but this is not practical for large runs and not straightforward to run from Apocrita.
 Instead, I have used the [BaseSpace BaseMount](https://basemount.basespace.illumina.com/) tool (Linux only), which allows you to browse and copy files from BaseSpace as if they were mounted on your local machine.